lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/ExplorationTree_doc.rst

         The generated compounds can be retrieved using the `getCandidateMorphs` method.

+        ..  note:: All morphs already present in the tree are filtered out automatically.

     .. automethod:: sortMorphs

         Sorts the `candidate morphs` according to their distances from the `target molecule`.

-        ..  note:: When generated each `morph` is assigned a distance to current target.
+        ..  warning:: When generated the distance to current target is noted for each morph.
                 This distance *is not* updated if the target of the tree changes in the future.

     .. automethod:: filterMorphs

-        Filters the `candidate morphs` according to the supplied filtering option (see `FilterMorphsOper` for a list of available filters).
-The options can be easily combined and passed to the method using the ``|`` operator.
+        Filters the `candidate morphs` according to the supplied filtering options (see the table below for a listing of the available filters).
+        The filtering options can be easily combined and passed to the method using the ``|`` operator.
 For example, the method can be called like this:
         ``tree.filterMorphs(FilterMorphsOper.SYNTHESIS | FilterMorphsOper.PROBABILITY)``.
 If no
         filter information is passed, all filters are used automatically (equal to passing `FilterMorphsOper.ALL`).

+        ..  include:: filters_table.rst

         The results of the filtering can be observered using the `getCandidateMorphsMask` method.

+        ..  seealso:: `FilterMorphsOper`

         :param \*args: one or more filtering options combined using the ``|`` operator
         :type \*args: `FilterMorphsOper` options